 With the project cost on the top of mind, Waterfall and Lean would be a more logical choice.
 These methodologies prioritize a strict budget over a strict project schedule, allowing the project to go on for a little longer if that means the total costs will remain unchained in the end.

-If you’re not sure what route you should take for your projects, have a look at our Best Project Management Books list, where the best advice and guidelines are summed up in an easily readable format to help you decide.
+If you’re not sure what route you should take for your projects, have a look at our best project management books list and our time manager online, where the best advice and guidelines are summed up in an easily readable format to help you decide.